Roderick Maclean

 Roderick Edward Maclean (c.
-1854 – 8 June 1921) was a Scotsman who attempted to assassinate Queen Victoria on 2 March 1882, at Windsor, England, with a pistol.
+1854 – 8 June 1921) attempted to assassinate Queen Victoria with a pistol on 2 March 1882, in Windsor, England.
 This was the last of eight attempts by separate people to kill or assault Victoria over a period of four decades.
 Maclean's motive was purportedly a curt reply to some poetry that he had mailed to the Queen.